jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 - system=<control-plane|worker-nodes>
 - strategy=MaintenanceSchedule|Manual|Assisted
 Value:
-- `0`: Change management for this resource is not subject to this enabled strategy (**does** consider hierarchy).
+- `0`: Change management for this resource is not subject to this enabled strategy (**does** consider hierarchy based disable).
 - `1`: Change management for this resource is directly subject to this enabled strategy.
-- `2`: Change management for this resource is indirectly subject to this enabled strategy (only through hierarchy).
+- `2`: Change management for this resource is indirectly subject to this enabled strategy (i.e. only via control-plane override hierarchy).
 - `3`: Change management for this resource is directly and indirectly subject to this enabled strategy.